10042019_Andrea_Dahr_BTP_061.jpg

 Not all preservative systems are created equally safe.
 After being used for years, many have been found to be unsafe and are linked to adverse health effects.
 Here is a list of commonly used harmful preservatives and why you should avoid them:

 • DMDM hydantoin - a formaldehyde-releasing preservative that can cause skin sensitivity or irritation and is associated with contact dermatitis.
 Formaldehyde is a carcinogen, neurotoxicant, and causes immunotoxic effects.
-Lawsuits have been brough against brands using dmdm hydantoin, linking the preservative to hair loss.
+Lawsuits have been brought against brands using dmdm hydantoin, linking the preservative to hair loss.
 [1]

 • Parabens – routinely used as antimicrobial preservatives in everyday products from cosmetics, skincare, and household products to pharmaceuticals and food and beverage processing.
 Personal care products (including cosmetics) are one of the largest contributors to our exposure of parabens.
 A Study from the University of California Berkeley found an earlier onset of puberty in girls associated with higher paraben levels.
 Parabens are immune and skin toxicants, they mimic estrogen and disrupt the endocrine system, are toxic to the developmental and reproductive systems, interfere with gene expression, and are associated with cancer.
 Children exposed to propylparaben in the womb may be at a higher risk of obesity.
 [2]